SanojPunchihewa/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

             <td>No</td>
         </tr>
         <tr>
-            <td>locationCountryFilters[]</td>
+            <td>locationCountryFilters</td>
             <td>If SUB_COUNTRY_LOCATION attributes are one of the requested dimensions and this field is present, then the SUB_COUNTRY_LOCATION attributes returned will be located in these countries.
 If this field is absent, then location attributes are not filtered by country.
 Setting this field when SUB_COUNTRY_LOCATION attributes are not requested will return an error.
-Type: object (LocationInfo)</td>
+Type: object [LocationInfo](https://developers.google.com/google-ads/api/rest/reference/rest/v17/LocationInfo)</td>
             <td>No</td>
         </tr>
         <tr>
             <td>youtubeReachLocation</td>
             <td>If present, potential YouTube reach estimates within the specified market will be returned for attributes for which they are available.
 Reach is only available for the AGE_RANGE, GENDER, AFFINITY_USER_INTEREST and IN_MARKET_USER_INTEREST dimensions, and may not be available for every attribute of those dimensions in every market.
-Type: object (LocationInfo)</td>
+Type: object [LocationInfo](https://developers.google.com/google-ads/api/rest/reference/rest/v17/LocationInfo)</td>
             <td>No</td>
         </tr>
     </table>

+    **Sample configuration**

+    ```xml
+    <>
+    ```

+    **Sample request**

+    ```json
+    {}
+    ```

 ??? note "keywordThemeConstants.suggest"
     Returns KeywordThemeConstant suggestions by keyword themes.
     <table>